 A crafted object – or house – belongs to the narrative of our lives.
 They tell the story of their origin and the care that went into their making.
 This is what gives them meaning: is it too much to imagine that in their use, through us they pass that care out into the world?

 With thanks to William Smalley for this joyful imagining of a true home for craft.
 An architect of rare sensibility, William established his studio in 2010 and shares a deep understanding for old buildings and their contexts with an excitement for new spaces.
-We will be returning to the Founder's Retreat next month to explore William's visit to The Studio where room by room he has curated a series of dream commissions from our makers.
+We returned to the Founder's Retreat to explore William's visit to The Studio where room by room he curated a series of dream commissions from our makers.
 Visit williamsmalley.com to find out more about his projects.